romkatv/gitstatus/README.md

 CXX=clang++ LDLIBS=-lgit2 make -j 20
 ```

-In order to achieve static linking with libgit2 and iconv on MacOS, make sure linker cannot find the dynamic versions of these libraries.

 Here's what the resulting binary should look like on Linux, FreeBSD and WSL:

 ```zsh